-The whole tone scale has a distinctly recognizable sound.
+The whole tone scale has a distinctly recognisable sound.
 Both ambiguous and dreamlike, it is perfect for adding tension in composition and is a vital part of many jazz musicians’ improvisational style.

 Basically, if you want to stand out from the crowd of fellow jazz musicians, this scale is an important one to add to your musical skill set.
 Thankfully, it’s not difficult to learn.